waltforme/kealm/README.md

 clusteradm join --hub-token <token> --hub-apiserver <api-server-url> --cluster-name <cluster-name>
 ```

-You may now check the status of the virtual cluster by checking the pods running in the `<virtual hub>-system` namespace:
+You may now check the status of the virtual cluster by checking the pods running in the `<virtual hub name>-system` namespace:

 e.g.